Vanda Orchids Care Indoors; Watering, Soil, Fertilizer, Repotting, Propagation, Problems

 Why are my Vanda Orchid turning yellow?

-Some of the causes of yellow leaves in your Vanda Orchid are overwatering, soggy soil, too much sunlight and nutrient deficiency.
+Some of the causes of yellow leaves on your Vanda Orchid are low light, inconsistent watering, soggy soil, too much sunlight or nutrient deficiency.

 How to fix it

-Overwatering: Do not water on a schedule.
-Water only when the roots appear whitish.
+Inconsistent watering: Do not water on a schedule; water when the roots appear whitish.

 Soggy soil: Use a bulky, orchid potting soil and a pot with adequate drainage holes or slits.

-Too much sunlight: Filter excess sunlight by instaling a light curtain.
+Too much sunlight: Diffuse excess sunshine with a light or sheer curtain.

 Nutrient deficiency: Apply a quality orchid's fertilizer in spring and summer.